uliwitness/dans-shell/Readme.md

 If there are no parameters, you can leave away the brackets as well, or you can specify empty brackets, as you wish.

+	(functionReturningName())( param1, param2, param3 )

+If you want to build the name of a command using code (e.g. to generate the pathname for an executable), you replace the name in your function call with the expression in brackets.

 Currently, two kinds of values are supported:

 	"Quoted String"